anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only time to buy these is on a day with no 'y' in it.
+Quote: Wisdom is the power to put our time and our knowledge to the proper use.

-By: Warren Buffett
+By: Thomas J. Watson